-Depending on the use of sensible or latent heat, thermal energy storage system is divided into two: Latent - fussion - heat TES and Sensible heat thermal storage, where latent heat storage uses the liquid - solid transition of a material at constant temperature and heating a bulk material yields the sensible heat thermal storage.
+Depending on the use of latent or sensible heat, thermal energy storage system is divided into two: Latent - fussion - heat TES and Sensible heat thermal storage, where latent heat storage uses the liquid - solid transition of a material at continual temperature and heating a bulk material yields the sensible heat thermal storage.
 The stored energy by this system is 40,000kWh of the thermal energy which is equal to almost 1 day of sunlight.